-D. Student Performance Levels for Reading, Writing, Mathematics, and Science
+G. Student Performance Levels for English Language Arts, Mathematics, and Science [Section 1008.25, FS]

-- Florida Statute 1008.25 requires that the district define specific levels of performance in reading, writing, mathematics, and science for each grade level.
-These levels of performance will be used to identify students who must receive remediation or be retained within an intensive program that is different from the previous year's program and takes into account the student's learning style. - In compliance with School Board's Objective (Improve accepted measures of success annually) and Florida Statute 1008.25, students will be identified as performing at one of three levels which indicates a student's achievement: - o above grade level, - o at grade level, or - below grade level. - Performance levels are determined by various indicators that will include, but are not limited to, multiple measures using appropriate grade-level assessments as well as teacher judgment.
+- Florida Statute 1008.25 requires that the district define specific levels of performance in English language arts, mathematics, and science for each grade level.
+These levels of performance shall be used to identify students who must receive remediation or be retained within an intensive program that is different from the previous year's program and takes into account the student's learning style. - In compliance with Section 1008.25, FS, students shall be identified as performing at one of three levels which indicates a student's achievement: - o above grade level, - o at grade level, or - o below grade level. - Performance levels are determined by various indicators that shall include, but are not limited to, multiple measures using appropriate grade-level assessments as well as teacher judgment.

-1. Required Program of Study - Grades 9-12
+1. Required Program of Study